 The following food processors are made with Tritan or polycarbonate food contact surfaces and therefore cannot be Mamavation-approved:

-- AVOID: All Cuisinart food processors
+- AVOID: Most Cuisinart food processors (except for the one above)

-- AVOID: All Hamilton Beach food processors
+- AVOID: Most Hamilton Beach food processors (except for the one above)

 - AVOID: All DeLonghi food processors